 - If there is a mistake you should contact the vendor as soon as possible.
 If you have booked directly with the airline – contact them.
 If you have booked via a travel agent – contact the agent.
 If you have booked with a website like Expedia, Ebookers or so – contact their customer service.
 Personally, I would make a call instead of dropping them an email or Tweet.
 It is so much harder for them to dismiss a customer on the phone.

 This is an overview that is applicable in most cases, even if there are exceptions.
-If you have other thoughts and information, please comment below, on Twitter, Facebook , Instagram or Google+..
-I would love to hear from you.
+If you have other thoughts and information, please let us know in the comment section below or via email, on Twitter, Facebook , Instagram or Google+.
+We would love to hear from you!!

 Have a safe and fun trip!